Les-El/Coerced_Contraptions/Examples.md

 * **The Outcome:** The GM rolls a **10**.
     * **Result:** 10 + 0 + 2 = **12**.
     * **Narrative:** The result (12) fails to meet the **DC 17**.
 The attempt is a **Failure**.
 The GM decies that Silas must use the weapon to learn if it worked.
     * At the start of Silas's next turn, the GM describes the **Glitch**: "All was going well until you lined up your second shot.
 The crack opens again as you note that base layer of the sealant failed to set.
 The crack widens and spreads to the propellant cartridge, and the gun violently vents freezing gas all over your hands.
-Take 1d4 cold damage, and you can't use this hand for an object interaction next turn as you shake it off in pain.
+Take 1d4 cold damage, and you can't use your secondary hand for an object interaction next turn as you shake it off in pain.
 The gun will be more difficult to repair next time."

 ---